Netherlands Field School: Culture, Identity, and Migration

-Round-trip airfare to the Netherlands (estimated $1500)
+- Round-trip airfare to the Netherlands (estimated $1500)

 - Tuition at the University of Guelph for 1.0 credits

 - Mandatory travel health and emergency insurance through the company Guard Me ($1.65 / day)

 - Personal expenses (souvenirs, additional personal excursions, etc)

-  Students applying for the program must have completed a total of 7.5 undergraduate credits by the time the program begins in May 2022 (or permission from the instructor), and must have a 68% cumulative average.
-(Students with a 65 - 67% cumulative average may be considered if there are extenuating circumstances that affected their marks which are described on their application.)
+Students applying for the program must have completed a total of 7.5 undergraduate credits by the time the program begins in May 2024 (or permission from the instructor), and must have a 68% cumulative average.

 The program is open to students from all disciplines at the University of Guelph, with a maximum of 14 students being accepted to the program.